 The information provided about King Edward VI Aston School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

-A.G in LONDON, purchased 11+ English (Grammar Schools) Pack 1 About 1 hour ago
+A.S in LONDON, purchased 8+ English Pack 1 About 40 minutes ago